krishnaa423/xctph/README.md

         path to the h5 file written by `write_xct_h5.py`, for example './xct.h5'
 9. `nbnd_xct` :
         number of exciton states for which to compute the exciton phonon matrix element, for example 2

-Detailed instructions for how to run this workflow for LiF can be found in `xctph/examples/LiF/05-xctph/readme.txt`.

-# Requirements
-1. Python 3+
-2. scipy

-# Installation
-    conda create --name xctph
-    conda activate xctph
-    cd xctph
-    pip install -e .

-After successful installation the command line utilities should be added to your python path, so that whenever you are in the xcth conda enviornment you should have access to these scripts.

-To test this type:
-    `which compute_xctph.py`

-To see which flags a utility takes, type:
-    `compute_xctph.py -h`